1- What’s included in the publishing fee?

 - An ISBN number – International Standard Book Number.
 Your book will have its own ISBN number assigned which will enable you to sell it via any bookstore or internet site.

-- Online distribution to all major online retailers and wholesalers for one year which is then renewable for £39.00 for one year or £68.00 for two.
+- Online distribution to all major online retailers and wholesalers for one year which is then renewable for £39.00 for one year or £68.00 for two (includes eBooks).

-- Placed on legal deposit with the six UK National Libraries – not just the British Library.
+- Your book will be placed on legal deposit with the six UK National Libraries – not just the British Library.

 - Ability to order copies of your book – starting from just one copy!
 Print on demand (POD) allows you to order further copies of your book with no minimum order.
 Just let us know the quantity required and we will send you a wholesale printing and shipping quote.